1. About these Terms of Business

 4.6.
 We do not accept any duty of care or responsibility to any person other than you.
 Any third parties (including any group companies) who rely on the Services or any results of the Services shall do so entirely at their own risk.
 The Services are provided to you only and may not without our prior written consent be disclosed to any other party.

-.
+4.7.
+Conflict of interest.
 We reserve the right during our engagement with you to deliver services to other clients whose interests might compete with yours or are or may be adverse to yours.
 Subject always to our confidentiality obligations, we confirm that we will notify you immediately should we become aware of any conflict of interest involving us and affecting you.
 For specific information about resolving a conflict of interest in relation to either LB or LBFP, please see your Engagement Letter.

 4.8.
 We will provide the Services with reasonable skill and care.